D00Med/vehicles/readme.txt

 Boats and watercraft:
 The speed boat can be used on water, but if it is driven onto land it will stop completely.
 If you are lucky you can move back into water, but be careful because this does not always work.

+The Lightcycles:
+The Lightcycles can place light barriers when 'sneak' is pressed.
+If the barrier from one type hits the other type, the vehicle will explode

 Other things:
 Vehicles will explode if they touch lava, so be careful.
 Don't drive cars or planes etc. into water! they will sink.